 The sliding doors have the single large square and single small square, just like the AMT designed car.

-John 'Jack' Ferris' efforts to create quality model trains did not go to waste
+John 'Jack' Ferris' efforts to create quality model trains was not in vane

 despite the fact that his AMT brand train making days only covered a brief period between 1948 and 1954.